igrishaev/pg2/docs/connecting.md

-# Connecting to the server
+# Connecting to the Server

 To connect the server, define a config map and pass it into the `connect`
 function: